fourMembers/ai_postgraduate_project/README.md

 <img  src="images/input_dataset/ct__scan.gif?raw=true" alt="CT scanner" title="CT scanner"  width="400">
 </p>

 Normally in datasets like ImageNet, images have the *jpg* format or similar.
 However in this medical task,  the ***NifTI*** format is used.
-The NifTI format is commonly used in medical stuff, this format not only provide the image information (numpy array of the image) but also a header with metadata, where some relevant points were given.
+The NifTI format is commonly used in medical imaging, this format not only provides the image information (numpy array of the image) but also a header with metadata, where some relevant points were given.
 These relevant points consist mainly on the properties of the equipment where these images have been taken, data about the patient, etc. This information has been fundamental during years to radiologist in order to segment and see the images properly, so it will be also relevant for us to deal with this task successfully.

 ### Purpose of our project
 Our purpose consists in **segment automatically** from a raw CT image of the thorax, the **pancreas** and its **tumor**.
 One example of **what we had** and **what we wanted to achieve** is presented in the following image.
 As we can see below, we had a raw image difficult to visualize at first sight and its label.